Omar Leslie Kilborn: Death and legacy

 Omar Kilborn returned to Canada for vacation in 1919.
 In April, 1920, he was awarded an honorary degree by Victoria College.
-He passed away shortly after, on May 18, 1920, at the age of 53 due to pneumonia.
+He died shortly afterwards, on May 18, 1920, at the age of 53 due to pneumonia.
 He was buried in Mount Pleasant Cemetery in Toronto, Ontario, Canada.
 Kilborn gained great esteem and trust from the Chinese community through his service, and when the news of his death was spread to West China, a traditional memorial ceremony was held in the local Confucius temple to commemorate him.

 Omar's family continued his missionary work in China.
 Retta Kilborn returned to West China, serving as a staff of the Faculty of Medicine and of the Canadian Mission Hospital for Women and Children in Chengdu for 12 years.
 His son, Leslie Gifford Kilborn, served as the director of the College of Medicine of West China Union University as well as contributing to missionary work in the Chung Chi College in Hong Kong.
 Three generations of the Kilborn family, from 1891 to 1963, served with distinction the cause of medicine and of higher education in West China and Hong Kong.

 Today, the West China Union University is known as the West China Medical Center of Sichuan University, and it continues to be one of the top medical institutions in China.
 The Renji Hospital became today’s Chengdu No.2 People’s Hospital.

 In 2018, a documentary series, My Hometown Across the Ocean (相遇百年), was made based on the stories of Canadian missionaires in China from 1892 to 1952.
 Directed by Gao Song, this series tells the “monumental moments in history and moments which deepened the bond of friendship between the people of Canada and China”.
 One of the five episodes recounts the journey of Omar Kilborn to China.
 For the first time after a century, his story and contribution are shown on screen.